percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 .. note::

-    In |PXC| version 8.0.19-10, the default value has changed from ``7`` to ``0``.
+    In Percona XtraDB Cluster version 8.0.19-10, the default value has changed from ``7`` to ``0``.
 If you have been working with an earlier version of the PXC 8.0 series, you may see different behavior when upgrading to this version or later.

 The variable has the following options: